Becker Rhinoplasty Center

 In general, revision rhinoplasty surgery carries the risks of:

-Dr. Becker has an extremely high success rate, and because his focus is nose surgery, he takes extensive measures in preparation and the surgery.
+Dr. Becker has an extremely high success rate, and because his focus is nose surgery, he takes extensive measures during the revision rhinoplasty preparation.
 Patients are advised to follow all at-home instructions to minimize complications.

 TESTIMONIALS